Spoleto Festival in Charleston: May 27 - 30, 2019

 The Spoleto Festival in Charleston, South Carolina is widely recognized as the country’s most comprehensive arts festival, and Charleston itself recently ranked for three consecutive years as Condé Nast’s foremost destination in the country.
-To celebrate the 40th Anniversary season of this remarkable event, the Festival has announced a highly original season running the gamut of the performing arts.
+To celebrate the 42nd Anniversary season of this remarkable event, the Festival has announced a highly original season running the gamut of the performing arts.
 Once again we are able to offer a varied program of six major performances embracing the Festival’s creative arts.
 Our Tour will begin on Memorial Day – Monday, May 27th.

 Accommodations for four nights at the Mills House, Charleston’s center of activity during the Festival.
 The Mills House is ideally located on Meeting Street near the heart of the city.
 Because of the tasteful Southern comfort and the proximity to the Dock Street Theatre, this is everyone’s first choice for a traditional stay in Charleston.
 During the warm late spring weather, you will enjoy the hotel’s large and attractive outdoor pool area.
 The Barbadoes Room and two bars/lounges offer convenient dining and a range of Southern menus.

 Prices Per Person (Air Fare not Included)

 Single Occupancy: $3,940